 The government’s aviation security regulations are a key focus of Sydney Airport and we have implemented regulatory security measures to ensure the safety and security of all travellers and visitors to the airport.

 Remember, while some security measures can seem an inconvenience, they are are in place to protect everyone.
 Please cooperate with the requests and directions of screening officers and airport and airline officials.

 Visit the TravelSecure website for information about passenger security screening for domestic flights.

 Visit the TravelSecure website for information about passenger security screening for international flights.

 Airport body scanners

 Body scanners represent the most advanced passenger screening technology available and are capable of detecting a range of sophisticated threats beyond those detected by conventional screening technologies.
 For more information, please visit the Travelsecure website for information about body scanners.

 Explosive Trace Detection (ETD)

 Aviation Security Officers may test you and your baggage for traces of explosives.
-Officers must carry out and increase ETD tests on a random and continuous basis to meet regulatory requirements.
-If you are selected for a random and continuous ETD test and you decline to undergo testing, you will not be permitted to pass through the security screening point or to board your aircraft.
+Officers must carry out ETD tests on a random and continuous basis to meet regulatory requirements.
+If you are selected for a random ETD test, and you decline to undergo testing, you will not be permitted past the security screening point or to board your aircraft.
 Visit the Australian Government’s TravelSecure website for further information about ETD screening.

 Travellers requiring special assistance